ringcentral/ringcentral-chatbot-js/README.md

         - reply "pong" when received "ping"
     - cron bot
         - allow you to setup cron jobs as reminders
+    - RC Assistant
+        - Very important bot for user to use RingCentral service
     - survey bot
         - create survey and aggregate result with ease.
     - RingCentral messages monitoring bot